nikogura/redisproxy/README.md

 According to 'gocyclo', it's 100%.
 I'm not sure what that's really worth however.

-Fetch of a cached element aught to be damn near constant time, as it's just a hash lookup.
+Determining whether an item is in the cache aught to be constant time, as it's just a hash lookup.
+Likewise retrieving a cached element is quick, as it's just a hash lookup

 Fetch of a non-cached element is of course going to be dependent on the internals of the Redis client and the network.
+That won't be constant, but we're not really trying to rate that part of the problem.

+Determining the age of an element should likewise be pretty quick.

 The required LRU functionality's complexity is going to be entirely dependent on how "container/list" is implemented.
 Given that it's a Go builtin, I would expect it's fairly fast.

-Due to the purge mechanism, once the cache fills to capacity, there will be an additonal overhead of 2 remove operations on every fetch.
+Due to the purge mechanism, once the cache fills to capacity, there will be an additional overhead of 2 remove operations on every fetch.
 At the scale this demo is intended to run at, that was judged to be an acceptable trade off for not implementing a periodic background expiration purger routine.

+At a greater scale, a background purger that proactively gets rid of the stale entries might be just the ticket.

 # Configuration